 Dedicated to you and your family.

-Danielle Daroux mediates Family Disputes for self-represented parties and for individuals who have lawyers.
+Danielle Daroux mediates and arbitrates family disputes for self-represented parties and for individuals who have lawyers.

-It is important to make parenting arrangements that are in your children’s best interests if you separate or divorce.
-When making these arrangements, you and the other parent need to make a lot of decisions.
+When making parenting arrangements, you and the other parent need to make a lot of decisions.
 This includes decisions about where the children will live, where they will go to school, their religious education, their medical care, their after-school activities and so on.
-You and the other parent may have very different views on this.
+You and the other parent may have very different views.
 Remember, do not have these discussions in front of the child.
 It is important that children not be exposed to conflict or feel caught in the middle.

 The Divorce Act has certain rules about parenting arrangements for parents who divorce.
 This Act is a federal law.